 It is an unfortunate fact of life that innocent people are sometimes attacked or assaulted and may suffer physical or psychological injuries.

-The first is to make a personal injury compensation claim against the assailant directly.
-However, this may not be the best way forward as even if your personal injury compensation claim is successful, your attacker may not have the means to pay the compensation awarded.
+- The first is to make a personal injury compensation claim against the assailant directly.
+However, this may not be the best way forward as even if your claim is successful, your attacker may not have the means to pay the sum awarded.

-The second may be to make a personal injury compensation claim against your employer.
-This would only apply if the attack / assault took place whilst you were at work and your employer exposed you to an unnecessary and foreseeable risk which could have been avoided.
+- The second may be to make a personal injury claim against your employer.
+This would only apply if the attack or assault took place whilst you were at work and your employer exposed you to an unnecessary and foreseeable risk, which could have been avoided.